dcos/dcos-cli/design/setup.md

 This is determined through the [DC/OS variant](https://jira.mesosphere.com/browse/DCOS_OSS-2283) field (new in 1.12).
 For previous versions of DC/OS we won’t try to detect open / enterprise as it’d involve some hacks, but rather display a message saying “Please run “dcos package install dcos-enterprise-cli” if you use a DC/OS Enterprise cluster”.
-This message would also get displayed when the enterprise plugin installation fails, in that the process would still exit with a 0 status code as it's not a critical error.